ajimenez07/grancalculadora/README.md

 The calculator is still in its initial development.
 The GUI is totally built, but some changes maybe will be done in the future.

-The development is centered now in the display rendering.
+The development is focused now on the display rendering system.

+Button input functionality and left/right caret movement (referred to as "cursor" in the architecture) are now implemented, though further improvements are still pending.

 ## What's pending